-Holly is a certified KORU Mindfulness instructor providing 4-week programs that teach
+Holly is a certified KORU Mindfulness instructor providing 5-week programs that teach

 mindfulness and meditation.

-While specifically designed for young adults, the KORU curriculum benefits adults of any age!
+While originally designed for young adults, the KORU curriculum benefits adults of any age!

-Holly is the author of TaikoMIND - a curriculum which integrates mindfulness skills while learning to play taiko drums.
+Holly is the author of TaikoMIND - an instructional framework which integrates mindfulness skills while learning to play taiko drums.
 TaikoMIND combines Holly's love of taiko with her expertise as an instructor, and her passion for sharing mindfulness.

 Holly has been providing TaikoMIND workshops, artist-in-residence programs, and professional development training to children and adults throughout Arizona.

 Holly is a certified Yoga Calm Instructor who incorporates movement, social emotional learning (SEL) activities and mindfulness practices